WebAssembly/spec/spectec/test-prose/TEST.md

 9. Push the value (V128.CONST c) to the stack.

 Step_pure/vsplat (Lnn X N)
-1. Assert: Due to validation, a value of value type numtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (numtype_0.CONST c_1) from the stack.
 3. Assert: Due to validation, (numtype_0 is $unpack(Lnn)).
 4. Let c be $invlanes_((Lnn X N), $packnum_(Lnn, c_1)^N).
 5. Push the value (V128.CONST c) to the stack.

 Step_pure/vextract_lane (lanetype_u0 X N) sx_u1? i
-1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (V128.CONST c_1) from the stack.
 3. If (sx_u1? is not defined and the type of lanetype_u0 is numtype), then:
   a.
 Let nt be lanetype_u0.